Please see below for frequently asked questions relating to ANZSOG’s Executive Master of Public Administration.

 Applicants must also meet the Masters degree entry requirements of conferring universities, as facilitated through ANZSOG.

 Students must be nominated by their agency.
 EMPA applications are coordinated differently through each jurisdiction.
 In some jurisdictions Public Sector Commissions coordinate applications, in others individual agencies do.
-However in all cases the sponsoring government or agency pays the program costs – including tuition fees, subject materials, accommodation and most meals.
+Please see below for information on fees.

-EMPA 2021 program fees have not yet been finalised, they are subject to an annual increase.
+As an indication for planning purposes, the cost of the 2022 EMPA fee is AUD $49,000 ex GST and NZD $52,185.00 ex GST.
+EMPA 2023 program fees have not yet been finalised, they are subject to an annual increase.

 Invoices will be emailed to you/your agency invoice contact once you have been accepted into the course.

 What is covered in the Program fee?

 Program fees do not cover:

 Costs for ANZSOG delivered residential subjects such as travel and accommodation need to be paid for by the student's sponsoring agency.

 Can I self-fund my participation if my agency won't fund?